Embry–Riddle Aeronautical University, Prescott

 Private aeronautical university in Prescott, Arizona, U.S.

 Embry-Riddle Aeronautical University, Prescott is a residential campus of Embry-Riddle Aeronautical University in Prescott, Arizona, United States.
 The university offers bachelor of science degrees in applied science, aviation, business, computers & technology, engineering, security, intelligence & safety, and space.
-The Prescott campus also offers master's degrees in Safety Science, Security & Intelligence, and Cyber Intelligence & Security.
+The Prescott campus also offers master's degrees in Safety Science and Cyber Intelligence & Security.

 History

 Embry-Riddle began in 1925 as the Embry-Riddle Company, an aircraft dealer and airmail provider founded by Talton Higbee Embry and John Paul Riddle in Cincinnati, Ohio.
 Embry-Riddle was eventually incorporated into what is now American Airlines, before reforming during the buildup to World War II in Miami, Florida, as the Embry-Riddle School of Aviation, and later, the Embry-Riddle Aeronautical Institute.
 Embry-Riddle moved to Daytona Beach, Florida, in 1965 and was renamed Embry-Riddle Aeronautical University in 1970.

 Embry-Riddle opened its second campus in Prescott, Arizona, in 1978.
 Embry-Riddle purchased the former campus of Prescott College, which closed abruptly in 1974 from financial hardship.